PřF:C7187 Experimental oncology - Course Information

 - Course objectives

-- 5. Human genome mapping, functional genomics, epigenetics.
-(Dr. Hrstka).
-PCR based methods, chip based methods, new generation sequencing.
+- 3. Methods of molecular oncology (Dr. Hrstka).
+Human genome mapping, functional genomics, epigenetics.
+PCR based methods, chip based methods, next generation sequencing.
 Gene engineering.
 Model systems in applied research.

-- 7. Genomics and proteomics database sources in experimental oncology (Dr. Bouchal, Dr. Hrstka).
-Practical use of the algorithms: NCBI, ExPASy, UniProt, NCBI, BLAST, secundary structure and posttranslation modification prediction, Human Protein atlas.
+- 7. Genomics and proteomics database sources in experimental oncology (Dr. Bouchal).
+Practical use of the algorithms: NCBI, ExPASy, UniProt, NCBI, BLAST, secondary structure and posttranslational modification prediction.
+Human Protein Atlas.
+Oncomine.
+Epidemiology of tumors in the Czech Republic (SVOD).

 - 8. Gene therapy (Dr. Müller).
 Diseases curable by gene therapy.
 Vectors for gene therapy.
 Perspectives of gene therapy.
 Viruses and their use in experimental oncology.
 Characterization and categories of viruses.
 Tumors and viruses.
 Adenovirus and lentivirus vectors.
 Viruses and gene therapy.